How do you choose the right penetration testing company for your organization?

 What is Penetration Testing?

-Automated tools are simply a starting point for a Penetration Test.
+Automated tools are simply a starting point for a pentest.
 Afterwards, an ethical hacker will manually attempt to identify and exploit vulnerabilities through various techniques.

 Because there is a human factor involved, penetration testing offers a more realistic “real-world” simulation of an attempted attack.